algolia/voice-overlay-ios/README.md

 [Carthage](https://github.com/Carthage/Carthage) is a simple, decentralized dependency manager for Cocoa.

-To install InstantSearchVoiceOverlay, simply add the following line to your Cartfile:
+To install InstantSearchVoiceOverlay, add the following line to your Cartfile:

 ```ruby
 github "algolia/voice-overlay-ios"